TimeWarpEngineering/timewarp-architecture/TimeWarp.Architecture/Source/Analyzers/TimeWarp.Architecture.Analyzers/PartialClassDeclarationAnalyzer.md

 1. The primary file should:
   - Be named exactly like the class (e.g., `MyClass.cs` for `MyClass`)
   - Include full access specifiers (public, internal, etc.)
-  - Contain any inheritance or interface implementations
+  - Contain any class inheritance

 2. Secondary files should:
   - Be named with the class name as a prefix (e.g., `MyClass.PartialImplementation.cs`)
   - Only use the `partial` keyword without additional specifiers
-  - Not include any inheritance or interface implementations
+  - Not include any class inheritance
+  - Can implement interfaces

 ## Examples